-Sexual harassment in the workplace is a serious and complex issue.
-Workplace harassment can have serious consequences for the individuals involved – and for your company – if not addressed properly through measures such as employee harassment training.
+Sexual harassment in the workplace is a complex issue.
+It can have serious consequences for the individuals involved – and for your company – if not addressed properly.

-J. J. Keller can help you address workplace harassment and its resulting consequences.
-See the solutions, such as employee harassment training, below.
+J. J. Keller can help you understand and address workplace harassment and its resulting consequences with solutions such as employee harassment training, employment law guidance, policy templates, consulting services and more.

 - Frequently Asked Questions